Kentucky Route 80: Columbus–Belmont ferry

+Proposed Interstate 66 in the Daniel Boone National Forest

+The state's I-66 proposals called for KY 80 to be bypassed in the area between Somerset and London, with the new road to share only the crossing over the Rockcastle River gorge.
+This proposal has met with controversy in the mid-2000s, with area residents preferring that the new Interstate be built on the existing KY 80 right of way.
+The project has since lost interest.

 Late 20th century realignments

 KY 80's original alignments in Knott and Perry counties were renumbered to KY 550 at some point around 1979–1980.
 Several other segments of KY 80 were rerouted in various areas between Somerset and Prestonsburg between 1977 and 1984.

+Widening project in south-central Kentucky

-When the US 68/KY 80 four-lane realignment was completed in the late 1990s, several of the route's old alignments were kept intact, notably in areas between Hopkinsville and Bowling Green.
-Old alignments of US 68/KY 80 in Fairview, Elkton, Russellville, Auburn, Bowling Green and Glasgow were converted into business routes of US 68.
+When the US 68/KY 80 four-lane realignment between Hopkinsville and Bowling Green was completed in the late 1990s, several of the route's old alignments were kept intact, notably in areas between Hopkinsville and Bowling Green.
+As new four-lane segments were completed, old alignments of US 68/KY 80 in Fairview, Elkton, Russellville, and Auburn were converted into business routes of US 68 as the widening project continued.
 Sometime in 2007, the route was rerouted onto a bypass route around Cadiz; the original alignment in that city also became a US 68 business loop.
+In the early 2010s, US 68 and KY 80's alignment in Bowling Green would eventually be rerouted on Veterans Memorial Boulevard.
+The highway's Glasgow alignment was rerouted onto much of the Veterans Outer Loop in 2015.

 Rerouting in the Purchase area

 The KY 80 alignment from Brewers to Aurora was renumbered as KY 402 at some point during the 2002/2003 fiscal year.
-In the late 2000s, KY 80 was re-routed onto a four-lane highway from Mayfield to Aurora via the northern outskirts of Murray.
+Around that time, KY 80 was re-routed onto a four-lane highway from Mayfield to Aurora via the northern outskirts of Murray.
 The segment from US 641 to US 68 was completed in 2006, while the remainder was built during the 2008/2009 fiscal year.